meet reykjavikurdaetur: iceland's female-fronted rap powerhouse

 Reykjavíkurdætur (which translates as Reykjavik's Daughter) are a fourteen piece all-girl rap group hailing from Reykjavik.
-While fourteen people might feel and look a little crowded on stage, the girls take turns in lead vocal duty, harmonising and sharing bars.
-Tracks range from sing-song RnB numbers to heavy bass-led tracks where they each sing a line and the song topics range from political rants to ditties about the sensual side of falling in love.
-Working with other Icelandic producers, friends, and anyone who might cross their path, they for formidable powerhouse on stage, bouncing in unison to the beats and passing the mic between verses.
-Having released their debut album, RVKDTR last year, we caught up with them to discuss the highs and lows of being possibly the world's biggest all girl rap band.
+While fourteen people might feel and look a little crowded on stage, the girls take turns in lead vocal duty, harmonizing and sharing bars.
+Tracks range from sing-song RnB numbers to heavy bass-led tracks where they each sing a line.
+Song topics range from political rants to ditties about the sensual side of falling in love.
+Working with other Icelandic producers, friends, and anyone who might cross their path, they form a formidable powerhouse on stage, bouncing in unison to the beats and passing the mic between verses.
+Having released their debut album, RVKDTR last year, we caught up with them to discuss the highs and lows of being possibly the world's biggest all-girl rap band.

 Who are you all, and how did you all meet?

 We are 14 rappers from Reykjavík, Iceland.
-We met 3 years ago when two of us planned a women only rap night in Reykjavík.
-One thing led to another and now we're a band called Reykjavíkurdætur (Daughters of Reykjavík).
+We met three years ago when two of us planned a women-only rap night in Reykjavík.
+One thing led to another and now we're a band called Reykjavíkurdætur, or Daughters of Reykjavík.